robinnong/personal-spending-tracker/README.md

 # Personal Spending Tracker

-Practice project (simple personal spending tracker) for learning React and Redux.
+A simple income/expense tracker that I'm building to learn advanced concepts in React and Redux.
 A work in progress.
+This project is a continuation of another project that I completed during Juno's Web Development Bootcamp, <a href="https://github.com/robinnong/robinNongprojectThree">a framework-less spending calculator</a> built with JQuery.

 ## To-do:
 - [x] Show total balance at bottom of table